wgsl-tooling-wg/wgsl-linker/README.md

 `extends name from moduleName` import fields, selected by module and export name.

 Multiple `extends` clauses may be attached to the same struct.

-#### Template

-`template name` specify a template function for additional processing of exported text in this module.
-The template function is passed any import parameters, and runs prior to `export` parameter string replacement.

-* One example template engine is published in `wgsl-linker/templates`
-* `template simple` - replaces strings with values provided by a runtime dictionary.

 #### Module